 But just how much of an impact on net operating income and asset value can reduced energy spending have?

-According to one Sambla report, a 10-percent decrease in energy use for a 200,000-square foot building that spends $2 per square foot in energy costs would boost the property’s net operating income by $40,000 annually.
+According to one Sambla report, a 10% decrease in energy use for a 200,000-square foot building that spends $2 per square foot in energy costs would boost the property’s net operating income by $40,000 annually.
 Further, ENERGY STAR estimated that if the property’s cap rate was 8 percent, this level of energy savings could potentially increase net asset value by $500,000.
-The good news: Retrofitting commercial windows with energy-efficient options can reduce energy costs by 10-to-40 percent.
+The good news: retrofitting commercial windows with energy-efficient options can reduce energy costs by 10-to-40%.

 How Energy Efficient Windows Help Reduce Operating Costs